wmarrujo/AAE451/README.md

 - Equation names are fully written out names: `FuelWeight` vs. `Wf`
 - Inside equation, all variables to be used in calculation are defined first via their respective functions (and commented if ambiguous)
 - Inside equation, all Variable names to be used in calculation are with shortened names 'Wf' vs. `FuelWeight`
+- Keep iteration from guesses in the sizing file, not in the equations, definitions, or parameters section

 ### Programming Practice